swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 #### Alternation: `a|b`

-A quantifier wraps its underlying pattern's capture type in either an `Optional` or `Array`.

 Alternations are used to match one of multiple patterns.
 An alternation wraps its underlying pattern's capture type in an `Optional`.